MCT-master/mct-master.github.io/_posts/2020-11-17-how-to-save-the-world.md

 ## The Dramaturgy, if you will

 For MCT4044 (Spatial Audio), we were tasked with the . . . task of designing, recording and mixing a spatialized audio composition.
-The composition was expected to have a clear dramaturgy, a unifying and coherent concept and realization, loads of action, excitement, and a mind-blowing climax that will simply blast your tits into next week.
+The composition was expected to have a clear dramaturgy, a unifying and coherent concept and realization, loads of action, excitement, and a mind-blowing climax that will simply blast your socks into next week.
 (I'm paraphrasing the requirements here.)

 Shamelessly ripping off the 1996 cult-classic film 'Mars Attacks!', we decided to tell our harrowing story-in-sound as a dramatic tale of alien invasion and eventual repulsion.